ucsb-cs156-s21/proj-mapache-search/python/importFromSlack/README.md

 # Updating Mapache Search from Slack Archive

-This directory a python script to help upload slack archives to MongoDB.
+This directory contains a python script to help upload slack archives to MongoDB.

 The script `upload_archive.py` will take a Slack Archive export, and upload it to a MongoDB database.